LZandbergen/LangFlix/README.md

 Finally, there is `Video.py`.
 This file is used to create the video player.
 It is used by `NML_front_video.py`.
 There is no need to call it seperately.
 It uses the VLC package to create the video player.

+To get the video playback working properly, you need a video as well of course.
+We can not upload this video to Github, so here is the solution.
+Until July  16th, you can download a zip file containing a shortened version of the first French episode at :
+Place this folder into the LangFlix folder and extract the files.
+You should end up with a file structure like: LangFlix\shows\French\ where the mp4 and srt file are in that folder.
+If you are too late with the download, or any issues occur, send an email to lars.zandbergen@ru.nl who will try to help.